 - Name of holder

 - Digital signature of issuing authority

 All of these things are necessary to encrypt sensitive information and protect a user from cyber crime.
 Having this extra layer of security builds trust and brand power with your visitors.
-The actual “lock” image shown in the address bar when a site has an SSL gives a strong visual clue to the public that their information is safe with you.
+The actual “lock” image shown in the address bar give a strong visual clue to the public that their information is safe with you.